Europe is starting to lift coronavirus restrictions. But might seniors be left out?

 Chancellor Angela Merkel has indicated that as society reopens in Germany — a country with one of the world’s oldest populations — she’s against excluding the elderly as a group.
 She is leaning on a study by Germany’s National Academy of Sciences, the Leopoldina, that warns against segregating specific groups for “their own protection” due to the psychological impacts of “infantilizing” them.

-In Britain, older citizens have already been singled out.
+In Britain, older citizens have already been treated differently from the rest of the population.
 In March, before the country went into wider lockdown, the government asked people over 70 to stay home for four months.
 Advocacy groups are concerned that restrictions on the elderly will remain after most of Britain’s lockdown has been lifted.

 France, meanwhile, is trying to alleviate the isolation of its seniors by easing a ban on nursing home visits.
 But Prime Minister Édouard Philippe, laying out France’s “deconfinement” plan this week, suggested that people over 65 may want to continue to limit their social contacts after measures for other citizens are lifted on May 11.